davidralphlewis/binaryephemera/_notes/The Spark File.md

 date: 28-08-2022
 ---

 Store every failed poem, writing line and idea in one big file to sort through later.
 Comb through it regularly when uninspired and see what jumps out at you.
-Similar to a [[writers-notebook]], but digital and searchable.
+Similar to a [[Writers Notebook]], but digital and searchable.

 Ideas compost.
 The spark file is the compost pile where things break down and combine in new ways.